Rules and Information:

 Berthoud Main Street, reserves the right to publish any photos and/or video of the sculptures.
 If published, names will be used with their work to the best of our ability.
 Berthoud Main Steet, is not responsible for injuries during competition or any theft, loss or damage to property.

 Team Captains will receive confirmation of entry upon receipt of application and rendering of sculpture.
 Captains will also receive an email about any schedule changes.
 A schedule of the weeks events will be provided on Wednesday during block assignments.
 Team jackets/shirts/sweatshirts may be provided.

-Berthoud Main Street will provide some meals.
-What will be provided including welcome breakfast and daily lunches.
-We may provide dinners, snacks, water and warm beverages throughout the day as well.
+Berthoud Main Street will provide stipends for meals and welcome breakfast.
+We may provide banquet dinner, snacks, water and warm beverages throughout the day as well.